karansavant/couponanalysis/README.md

 # Coupon Acceptance Prediction

-This project explores **factors influencing whether a driver will accept a coupon delivered while driving**, using data-driven analysis and predictive modeling.
+This project explores **factors influencing whether a driver will accept a coupon delivered while driving**, using data-driven analysis.

 ## Project Overview